RoboticSchools/Arduino/9. Move the Robot car/README.md

+# Arduiuno 9 - Move the Robot Car

 Here's an example Arduino code for a four-wheel drive robot car using the AF_Motor library to move in four directions :

 ```C++